Main menu

 California Firearms Licensee Check (CFLC) Program

-1. Are there any costs or fees to obtain a Firearms Shipment Approval number from CADOJ Bureau of Firearms via the CFLC program?
+1. Are there any costs or fees to obtain a Firearms Shipment Approval number from the Department of Jusice (DOJ)?

 2. I am not an FFL but I want to ship a firearm to a California FFL.
 Do I have to obtain a Firearms Shipment Approval number before shipping a firearm to California?